bcgov/digital.gov.bc.ca/openshift/docs/Database/ManualBackupProcess.md

 # Creating a manual backup of the Mongo Database

 If a user is doing something potentially risky, like creating a new role in the prod namespace it is a good idea to create a manual backup in case something goes wrong.
-These instructions alloe them to do this safely.
+These instructions allow them to do this safely.

 ## **Step 1:** Go to the terminal of any Mongo pod in Openshift